Intro to Shaders

 There’s also a DepthOnly pass used in URP and HDRP which is very similar to the ShadowCaster but without the bias offsets.
 It allows a Depth Prepass to occur, which is sometimes used to create a Depth Texture.
 You can find more information about that in the Depth post.
 In the Built-in pipeline I believe the Depth Texture is instead created using the ShadowCaster pass again.

 Depending on the pipeline, there may be more passes that a shader can include.
-You can find some listed here for the built-in pipeline.
+You can find some listed on the PassTags docs page for the built-in pipeline.
 Looking at the built-in shaders is also a good way to find out about each pass.
 You can download the built-in pipeline shaders source via the unity download page, and also find source for URP and HDRP via the Graphics github.

 When using Shader Graph and other node editors, most passes are handled for us.
 We only really focus on the “main” forward pass that handles the colour drawn to the screen.